Vertical AI Agents: 7 Use Cases That Work in 2025

 Vertical AI agents are AI systems built for specific industries or business functions.
 They understand the specialized language, workflows, regulations, and data structures unique to their domain.

-AI-powered agents in specialized domains can operate at a cost of $0.25–$0.50 per interaction, significantly less than traditional agent calls (source: teneo.ai).
+AI-powered agents in specialized domains can operate at a cost of $0.25 to $0.50 per interaction, significantly less than traditional agent calls (source: teneo.ai).

 Horizontal AI like ChatGPT handles broad tasks across industries.
 It's versatile but lacks depth.
 Vertical AI agents are specialized in single domains with deep expertise.